We have not used a microwave for years…

 I have a whole tutorial that shows you just how to use your Instant Pot to reheat foods.
 It’s like having a microwave again!

+Here is more information on reheating frozen food in the Instant Pot.
 If I can be more specific about any of these methods, please let me know.
 Also, if I missed any food type, I would love to help with that, too.

 Have you gotten rid of your microwave?
 What’s your favorite method for reheating foods without a microwave?